Rajendra Bikram Shah: Rise of the Ranas

 King Rajendra was insulted and his trusted bodyguard was beheaded.
 His junior wife, Queen Rajyalakshmi, had thought that Jung Bahadur Rana would help her to ensure that her son Prince Ranendra succeeds to the throne but Jung Bahadur had made her believe so for his own motives.
 Queen Rajyalakshmi was enraged and started plotting to kill Jung Bahadur but the plot was revealed.
 Queen Rajyalakshmi and her two sons were exiled, and King Rajendra accompanied them, for pilgrimage in Varanasi.
 In his absence, Crown Prince Surendra was made the Prince Regent.
 From exile, Rajendra sought to regain power by creating and mobilizing an army, but Jung Bahadur learned of Rajendra's plans and attacked his camp in Alau.
-He was captured while trying to flee and forced him to abdicate the throne in favor of his son Surendra.
+He was captured while trying to flee and forced to abdicate the throne in favor of his son Surendra.

 Later life

 Jung Bahadur's forces captured Rajendra in 1847 and brought him to Bhaktapur and later he was permitted to stay in Hanuman Dhoka Palace.

 Jung Bahadur Rana arranged it so that nobody could meet the ex-King Rajendra without his permission.
 He made sure that Rajendra's second son, Prince Upendra, could not visit Rajendra without the consent of the minister.
 King Surendra had to visit his father once every month.
 However, Jung Bahadur made sure that the ex-king Rajendra could not be consulted on any foreign and domestic affairs, and he was not permitted to leave the durbar without the consent of the king.
 For the rest of his life, Rajendra lived under house arrest.

-He died in the Bhaktapur Durbar on 10 July 1881 at the age of 67 during the time of the reign of his great-grandson.
+He died in the Bhaktapur Durbar Square on 10 July 1881 at the age of 67 during the time of the reign of his great-grandson.